DarthChurros/cmsc20600-final/README.md

 ## Execution

-1. In a terminal window, run
+1. In a terminal window, run `python likelihood_field.py`.
+2. Once this has executed, run
 `roslaunch astar_project visualize_particles.launch`.
-2. In a second window, run `rosrun astar_project particle_filter.py`.
+3. In a second window, run `rosrun astar_project particle_filter.py`.
-3. The demo should run.
+4. The demo should run.
 It chooses a location in the maze and navigates to it, then repeats, alternating between gradient and parametric navigation for each new destination.